-Work experience is a required part of most curricula.
-Students should look for programs that provide onsite training, which gives them the opportunity to train in both managing a site and using the latest technology.
-This opportunity may help students in programs that don't have a demolition track to gain experience in the field.
+- Students should look for programs that provide on-site training, as work experience is a required part of most curricula.
+This gives students the opportunity to train in both managing a site and using the latest technology, which may help those in programs that don't have a demolition track.

 Certificate in Construction Management

 Most certificate programs can be completed in under a year.
 These programs are best suited for someone who already has experience in the construction industry.
-Coursework includes:

 Associate of Science in Construction Management

 These 2-year programs cover the basics of construction and management.
 Graduates of this program can begin as assistant managers and achieve higher positions as they increase their experience.
-Topics include:

 Bachelor of Science in Construction Management

 These programs are more in-depth than the associate degree program, and many offer sequences in areas like construction estimating.
 Many require a senior project and offer co-operative opportunities - both of which can be used by students to specialize in demolition management.
 Students take general education coursework that includes physics, calculus and geology.

 To summarize, there are several options for students hoping to gain training in demolition management, including degrees in general construction management with specialization options in demolition.
 Certificates are also available, mainly to those working in the field.